mabela21/apache_patchy/README.md

 Apache Blue is a guide to harden Apache web servers and make them more secure against outside attacks.
 It also includes a Python script that, when run against a server's .conf files, will configure the server to abide by best practices for security.
 Patchy Apache assumes working knowledge of Linux, and a familiarity with how to use and install Apache, and is geared towards Apache users and administrators who want to make sure their server is as secure as possible.

-Best practices were based on the Center for Internet Security's Apache HTTP Server 2.4 Benchmark document, which can be found [here][1]. *While a lot of their recommendations have been tested for efficacy, there is always the chance that they may not be right for you and your organization. **Due diligence is required before changing the configuration of any business critical systems.***
+Best practices were based on the Center for Internet Security's Apache HTTP Server 2.4 Benchmark document, which can be found [here][1]. *While a lot of their recommendations have been tested for maximum efficacy, there is always the chance that they may not be right for you and your organization. **Due diligence is required before changing the configuration of any business critical systems.***

 ## How to read the guide